lvicainne/puppet-opendkim/README.md

 You are pleased to fork this module and adapt it for you needs.
 I am open to any Pull Request :-)

-## Release Notes/Contributors/Etc.
+## Release Notes/Contributors/Etc

+### v0.3 - Compatible with Puppet from 6.4 to newer

+* v0.3.0 Correct a bug about an optional parameter

-### v0.2 - Compatible with Puppetfrom 4.8 to newer
+### v0.2 - Compatible with Puppet from 4.8 to 6.3

 * v0.2.9 Correct a bug about an optional parameter
 * v0.2.8 Add features from Pull Requests